Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Today, travel south through La Mancha, home of Don Quixote, to Córdoba, which was once as famous as Baghdad in the Islamic world.
 At that time, Córdoba's cultural life was centered around its 70 libraries, with the Caliph's library alone holding 400,000 volumes!
 Throughout the ages, exceptional scholars have blossomed here, including Seneca, the Roman author/statesman, and the medieval philosophers Maimonides and Averroes.

-Continue along the Guadalquivir River, where fertile farms and vineyards enliven the scenery, on your way to Don Juan's Sevilla, the prettiest city of Andalusia.
+Depart for the Guadalquivir River valley, where fertile farms and vineyards enliven the scenery; your destination is Don Juan's Sevilla, one of the prettiest cities in Andalusia.

 Get acquainted with Sevilla on a tour of the city.
 You'll stop for photos at the Plaza de España and explore on foot the well-preserved Barrio de Santa Cruz, a picturesque maze of alleys and patios which once was the Jewish quarter.
 You will see the ancient minaret called the Giralda, the Parque María Luisa, the famous tobacco factory where Bizet's Carmen worked and the crenelated tower called the Torre del Oro, which was built in the 13th century to protect the port.

 A half-day local guide, well-educated and specially-trained on the history and culture of Seville, will accompany your group.

 A visit is included to the great Gothic cathedral, where you will see the flamboyant monument to Columbus, and the tomb of Ferdinand III: its trilingual inscription in Arabic, Hebrew and Castilian symbolizes this 13th-century king's vision of his kingdom as the home of all three faiths.